brenobaptista/blog/src/posts/best-development-tools-javascript-projects.md

 Using these tools will make you deliver better code in your projects.
 Integrate them early on your projects to avoid some technical debt.

-You can also use `TypeScript` instead of `JavaScript`.
-It is a powerful language that removes all the headaches when debugging your code (no more `console.log` to discover the type of a variable).
+You can also use [TypeScript](https://www.typescriptlang.org/) instead of JavaScript.
+It is a powerful language that removes all the headaches when debugging your code (no more console logging to discover the type of a variable).

-Don't forget to **test your code** using tools like `Jest`/`React Testing Library` and `Cypress`.
+Don't forget to **test your code** using tools like [Jest](https://jestjs.io/)/[React Testing Library](https://testing-library.com/) and [Cypress](https://www.cypress.io/).
 It will give you the confidence to make changes to your codebase without worrying about breaking stuff in production.